Stevenans985900/bootstrap/site/content/docs/5.0/forms/file.md

 #### dispose

 Remove event listeners and stored data.
-Your file input will remain on the DOM but won't change anymore.
+Your file input will remain in the DOM but won't change any more.

 {{< highlight js >}}fileInput.dispose(){{< /highlight >}}